JohnRSim/OCM-GO/README.md

 - Windows
 - Mac (WIP)

-# Getting Started
+# Prerequisite
-OCM-GO runs as an internal local server to enable the app to access to your OCM instance and APIs - you will need to configure the OCM Security Policy.
+_OCM-GO runs as an internal local server_

+To enable the app to access to your OCM instance and APIs - you will need to configure the OCM Security Policy.

 1. Launch your OCM instance within a web browser
 2. Go into Administration >> System >> Security